iam-py-test/filterlists_list/filterlists.md

 License: CC-BY-SA-4.0

 ## Malware
-**WARNING**: All of these filterlists are harmful and should not be used
+**WARNING**: All of these filterlists are harmful and should not be used.
+They are shared here for the purpose of informing people

 ### Honey Smart Shopping
 Reason: This filterlist allows random trackers and ads <br>